-88 Also see Recommendation 3.3, SEC Memorandum Circular No. 19, Series of 2016
+96 Also see Recommendation 3.3, SEC Memorandum Circular No. 19, Series of 2016

-89 BSP Recommendation specific for the Bank
+97 BSP Recommendation specific for the Bank

-- (3) Oversee the performance evaluation process.
-The committee shall oversee the periodic evaluation of contribution and performance (e.g., competence, candor, attendance, preparedness and participation) of the board of directors, board-level committees, and senior management.
-Internal guidelines shall be adopted that address the competing time commitments of directors serving on multiple boards. - (4) Oversee the design and operation of the remuneration and other incentives policy.
+(4) Oversee the design and operation of the remuneration and other incentives policy.
 The committee shall ensure that the remuneration and other incentives policy is aligned with operating and risk culture as well as with the strategic and financial interest of Bank, promotes good performance and conveys acceptable risk-taking behavior defined under its Code of Ethics, and complies with legal and regulatory requirements.
 It shall work closely with the Bank's risk oversight committee in evaluating the incentives created by the remuneration system.
 In particular, the risk oversight committee shall examine whether incentives provided by the remuneration system take into consideration risk, capital, and the likelihood and timing of earnings.
 Moreover, it shall monitor and review the remuneration and other incentives policy including plans, processes and outcomes to ensure that it operates and achieves the objectives as intended.